untwist/bayes/README.md

 - Distinguishing between biased and fair coins using repeated tosses.

 These scenarios will highlight how the sliders correspond to the quantities in Bayes' formula and how the posterior changes.

+Inspired by Grant Sanderson's (3Blue1Brown) video on Bayes' theorem. https://youtu.be/HZGCoVF3YvM?si=MNDsbUa6a30rxe6d